RedPitaya/Documentation/quickStart/SDcard/SDcard.rst

 .. warning::

+   New C libraries were added with the Unified (2.00) OS, which causes the C program compilation to fail on older OS.
    To run the C applications please use one of the following combinations of OS and ecosystem:
-      - UNIFIED OS and 2023.1 release of the GitHub ecosystem
+      - UNIFIED OS and 2023.1 or newer release (branch) of the GitHub ecosystem
-      - Any other OS version and the 2022.2 release of the GitHub ecosystem
+      - Any other OS version and the 2022.2 or older release (branch) of the GitHub ecosystem

 STEMlab 125-14 & STEMlab 125-10: